ahmedfaheemmalick/ahmedfaheemmalick/README.md

 # Hi, Folks! <img src="./assets/wave.gif" width="20px" height="20px">

 It's Ahmed Faheem here.
 I code 🧑‍💻 to survive.
-I'm always curious 🧐 to know what's comming next in the tech world.
+I'm always curious 🧐 to know what's coming next in the tech world.
 I love️ to convert my thoughts to code so people 👨‍👨‍👧‍👦 can interact with.

 When I'm not developing or coding, you can find me watching Netflix 🍿 or listening to music 🎵.
 Memes 🤣 are something I'm obsessed with.